Create a map

 Sync the map to download artwork

 When you save the map, you'll make one final change to your map's design by using a custom symbol for the company's existing electronics stores.
-When you downloaded the data at the beginning of this lesson, you downloaded an Adobe Illustrator file that contained specific symbology to represent the company's stores.
+When you downloaded the data at the beginning of this tutorial, you downloaded an Adobe Illustrator file that contained specific symbology to represent the company's stores.
 You'll use the Processes window to apply this file to the layer to symbolize it.

 - In the Compilation window, click the Open Processes window button.

-If you don't see the Processes window, click the Collapse to icons button at the top of the Mapboards and Compilation windows.
+If you don't see the Processes window, click the Collapse to Icons button at the top of the Mapboards and Compilation windows.